Bill Foster (character): Black Goliath

 BILL FOSTER — Dr. William Barrett Foster, DSc, PhD — a child of the GHETTO who has pulled himself up out of the Los Angeles slums to become director of one of the nation's most prestigious research labs.
 A man whose research has given him the power to instantaneously grow to a height of FIFTEEN FEET, with the strength of a TRUE GIANT.
 A man who has become... a HERO.

-Bill Foster moves to the West Coast and acquires the formula to "Pym Particles", which give him the ability to grow in size like his former employer.
+Bill Foster moves to the West Coast and acquires the formula to "Pym Particles", which give him the ability to grow in size like Pym.
 Taking the name "Black Goliath", he helps Power Man fight the Circus of Crime.
 He later battles the original Atom-Smasher, the second Vulcan, and Stilt-Man.
 The mercenary Warhawk kills Atom-Smasher and flees before Black Goliath can catch him.

-Black Goliath later assists the Champions of Los Angeles in battling Stilt-Man, then joins the group part-time as their technical advisor.
-Alongside Ben Grimm, Black Goliath battles the Hijacker.
-After the Champions disband, Black Goliath and a large group of other heroes attend a Defenders membership rally; this incarnation of Defenders battles a number of assembled superhuman criminals for only one mission before disbanding.
+Black Goliath later assists the Champions of Los Angeles in battling Stilt-Man, then joins the group part-time as a technical advisor.
+After the Champions disband, Black Goliath and a large group of other heroes attend a Defenders membership rally; this incarnation of the Defenders lasts only one mission before disbanding.

 Giant-Man

-The Project: Pegasus Saga
+The Project Pegasus Saga

-Dr. Bill Foster later joins the staff of Project Pegasus, the US government's semi-secret energy research facility, as a biochemical researcher.
-While there, he reveals his Black Goliath identity to the Thing working (at the time) in security for Project: Pegasus.
-In the process of answering an emergency alarm, Foster decides to change his alias to the name "Giant-Man" at Ben Grimm's suggestion.
-Alongside the Thing, Quasar, and the Aquarian, Giant-Man defends Project: Pegasus against Nuklo, the Grapplers, Klaw, Solarr, and the Nth Man.
-After working at Project: Pegasus for a short time, Foster reveals that he is dying from radiation poisoning he contracted in his earlier fight with Atom-Smasher.
+Bill Foster joins the staff of Project Pegasus, an energy research facility, as a biochemical researcher.
+While there, he reveals his Black Goliath identity to the Thing, who works in Project Pegasus' security.
+While answering an emergency alarm, Foster decides to change his alias to the name "Giant-Man" at the Thing's suggestion.
+Alongside the Thing, Quasar, and the Aquarian, Giant-Man defends Project Pegasus against Nuklo, the Grapplers, Klaw, Solarr, and Nth Man.

-Alongside the Thing and Iceman, he battles the Circus of Crime again.
-Alongside the Thing and Captain America, he battles MODOK and A.I.M.
-Alongside the Thing and Spider-Woman, Giant-Man battles the second Atom-Smasher.
-Foster's radiation poisoning takes a turn for the worse and he lies on his death bed.
-As Spider-Woman is immune to radiation at the time, Foster is given a blood transfusion from Spider-Woman.
-The process cures his radiation poisoning, but ends Spider-Woman's radiation immunity, and removes Giant-Man's powers as well.
+After working at Project Pegasus for a short time, Foster reveals that he is dying from radiation poisoning he contracted in his earlier fight with Atom-Smasher.
+Foster is given a blood transfusion from Spider-Woman, which cures his radiation poisoning, but removes his powers and causes Spider-Woman to lose her immunity to radiation.